 Audio Introduction Available: Connecting People to Nature Intro Notes

 Meet the experts

 Project Leader, for Ponds and Reptiles, Foresters’ Forest National Lottery Heritage funded programme.
 David is a member of Gloucester Naturalists Society and is the Gloucestershire County Recorder for reptiles and amphibians.
 His interest in Forest wildlife has been encouraged by working with Forestry England teams who have involved David in butterfly and bird surveys, habitat management and reptile conservation.
-He is project leader for the Foresters’ Forest National Lottery Heritage funded Reptiles and Ponds projects.
 David retired to the Forest of Dean to be closer to wildlife.

 Chairman of the Forester’ Forest Programme Board, Councillor and Joint Deputy Leader Forest of Dean District Council

 From Galapagos Naturalist Guide to Diving Expedition leader, BBC NHU film researcher to environment & community project officer, Chris has followed his passion for the natural world for decades.
 To protect it Chris has turned politician, elected as the first Forest of Dean District Green Party councillor to campaign for the protection of our natural heritage whilst tackling the climate emergency.

 Assistant Ecologist, Forestry England.
 Working for Forestry England in the Forest of Dean and Wye Valley, Kate has worked with wildlife here for over for over 25 years.
 Her natural history interests are broad, and she has a particular love of Glow-worms, butterflies, dormice, bats, beavers, newts and flowering plants.
 Kate gets as much satisfaction from creating habitats as she does in studying the species that use them.